fitcevents/webu-2017/fundamental-flaw-in-flat-design.md

                     * Google's Material Design System employs some of this methodology (but doesn't always use shadows in useful ways)
             6. TEST!
 * ##### Key Takeaways:
-    * Flat design is geat, when done right
+    * Flat design is great, when done right
     * Weak signifiers make interaction much more difficult
     * Test, test test